 The College of Physicians and Surgeons of BC regulates the practice of medicine in British Columbia.
-The primary function of the College is to ensure that physicians are qualified, competent and fit to practise medicine.
-The College administers processes for responding to complaints from patients and for taking action if a physician is practising in a manner that is incompetent, unethical or illegal.
+The primary function of the College is to ensure that physicians and surgeons are qualified, competent and fit to practise medicine.
+The College administers processes for responding to complaints from patients and for taking action if a physician or surgeon is practising in a manner that is incompetent, unethical or illegal.

-All physicians who practise medicine in British Columbia must be registered with the College.
+All physicians and surgeons who practise medicine in British Columbia must be registered with the College.

 Who does the College serve?

 The College’s overriding interest is the protection and safety of patients.
 The College’s role is to ensure physicians and surgeons meet expected standards of practice and conduct when caring for patients.
 Read more about the College’s mission, mandate and values here.

 How is the College governed?
 Who governs the College?